siusaicheong/translation_knowledge_management_taipei_June_2017/README.md

-# Workshops on Translation Knowledge Management
+# Workshops on Translation Knowledge Management (Taipei, 26-27 June 2017)
-## Taipei, 26-27 June 2017
 Sai-cheong Siu

-Welcome to this website.
-I ran two workshops on the management of translation knowledge from 26 to 27 June 2017.
-This web page provides you with more information about them.
+Thank you for visiting this web site.
+I ran two workshops on the management of translation knowledge from 26 to 27 June 2017, and this webpage provides you with more information about them.

 ## Workshop 1: Translation Knowledge Management 1
 * Introduction to Translation Knowledge Management